top of page

 In addition to bigger name actors gravitating towards such projects, the familiar faces already in the mumblecore space became household names.
 Mark Duplass, a mumblecore mainstay as both actor and director, starred in the popular FX series The League and Apple TV+ hit, The Morning Show.
 Adam Driver played a supporting role in 2012 mumblecore favorite Frances Ha before going on to star in both small screen and big screen productions, such as episodes VII and VIII of Star Wars.
 Not to be outdone, the star of Frances Ha, Greta Gerwig, just directed one of the top grossing movies in cinema history, Barbie.

 I must say, if you were cool at all growing up, you probably won’t relate to anything you see onscreen.
 The films are called mumblecore for a good reason.
 There is a lot of staring at feet, “I dunno,” and unnecessary apologizing.
 At some point, you may shout at the screen, “Just say something!
 Anything!”
 The characters in this genre wear their neuroticism around their necks.
-Their mannerisms and speech reflect the same lack of assurance reflect their feelings about the direction their lives are going in (or not going in).
+Their mannerisms and speech reflect the same lack of assurance about the direction their lives are going in (or not going in).
 Your late teens and early twenties can certainly be a confusing and scary time, and for some people, it is hard to break out of their shell.

 The portrayals of aimless characters serve as a reflection of where most twenty-somethings are mentally.
 Knowing your life path at that age is admirable and reassuring, but it takes many people a decent amount of time to figure it out as they gather life experience.
 In mumblecore movies, the characters typically get around to voicing some of their insecurities or uncertainties, likely reminding viewers of their own sentiments at such an age.
 For instance, in the 2014 Lynn Shelton indie, Laggies, Keira Knightly’s 20-something year-old character, Megan, panics after her boyfriend proposes and hides out for a few days at a teenager’s house.
 At one point in the film, Megan utters, “I'm sure it does seem kind of stupid to make some sort of rigid plan for the future.
 But...
 It's stupider not to start paying attention to who you are and what makes you happy.
 Otherwise, you just float.”
 Her aside is both relevant to the plot and a message for twenty-somethings watching the film to process.